PelagusWallet/pelagus-extension/rfb/rfb-3-multinetwork-dapp-connections.md

   - ⚠️ note: We don't make the distinction here whether the account or the network was changed.
 This information will be important in the `window-provider` but it will take care of it in it's own scope.
   - redux is updated for every dApp that has been granted permission
 - in main we update the [uiSliceEmitter > newAddressOnNetwork listener](https://github.com/tallycash/extension/blob/0c12499d711290a0de9f28898be44f87fe6d664f/background/main.ts#L1110)
-  - persist the change in `InternalEthereumProvider` for every dApp that has been granted permission
+  - persist the change in `InternalQuaiProvider` for every dApp that has been granted permission
   - notify the content scripts for every dApp that has an live connection / open port
   - check referrals

 ###### Incoming RPC call augmentation flow

 Every incoming RPC call from the dApps should be augmented with the information of selected networks.
-This will be done in `InternalEthereumProvider` when calling `ChainService` as an additional argument for the method calls.
+This will be done in `InternalQuaiProvider` when calling `ChainService` as an additional argument for the method calls.

 ‼️ Security concern:
 Based on the [ethereum JSON RPC APIs spec](https://github.com/ethereum/execution-apis) calls that have transactions as a parameter have the chainID.
 We need to validate, that the call param is the same as one that the user has selected.